hellmarbecker/blog/_drafts/2022-01-21-geospatial-data-in-apache-druid---generating-geohashes.markdown

 ![Map](/assets/2021-09-05-map.png)

 In [an earlier post](/2021/09/05/geospatial-data-in-apache-druid---ingestion/), I discussed how to model geospatial data in Druid.
-Here's a little hack that shows (as a proof of concept) how these data can be used to generate [Geohash](https://en.wikipedia.org/wiki/Geohash) codes from latitude and longitude values.
+Here's a little hack that shows (as a proof of concept) how these data can be used to generate [Geohash](https://en.wikipedia.org/wiki/Geohash) codes from latitude and longitude values, which are used by some map visualization tools.

 This uses a deprecated feature of Druid which lets you write your own parser in Javascript.
 You will have to [enable Javascript](https://druid.apache.org/docs/latest/configuration/index.html#javascript) to make this work.